Smulligan85/Git_Trend/README.md

 ## Usage

-Once you have Git Trend install you can run the program by typing `gittrend` in your terminal.
-You will then see a welcome prompt and be able to select a language to search.
+Once you have Git Trend installed you can run the program by typing `gittrend` in your terminal.
+You will then see a welcome prompt and be able to enter a language to search.

 ![Git Trend Welcome](assets/gittrend-welcome.png)